 Back in 2010, Microsoft announced the Zune media brand to compete with iTunes but it struggled badly to get recognition and now with Xbox Music, which includes over 30 million songs in its global catalog, more than iTunes’ library of over 26 million songs, Microsoft is making a serious attempt to take on iTunes and Spotify.
 The service also carries over 70,000 music videos, available only on the Xbox console.

-Microsoft plans to offer Xbox Music across Android and iOS platforms however the apps won’t be available soon.
-Windows 7 and Windows Phone 7 users will not be able to access the new service however they will be able to continue using the Zune Music service, providing access to the same catalogue of songs as Xbox Music.
+Microsoft plans to offer Xbox Music across Android and iOS platforms, however, the apps won’t be available soon.
+Windows 7 and Windows Phone 7 users will not be able to access the new service, however, they will be able to continue using the Zune Music service, providing access to the same catalog of songs as Xbox Music.